maureenndiema/maureenndiema/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on creating a professional website using Django
+- 🔭 I’m currently working on creating a professional website using Django/Angular
 - 🌱 I’m currently learning AWS re/start program
 - 👯 I’m looking to collaborate on cool projects
 - 🤔 I’m looking for help with understanding cloud and React